 Through the process of integrating waste to energy with other solutions, the total addressable markets were adjusted to account for reduced demand resulting from the growth of more energy-efficient technologies, as well as increased electrification from other solutions like electric cars and high-speed rail.
 Grid emissions factors were calculated based on the annual mix of different electricity generating technologies over time.
 Emissions factors for each technology were determined through a meta-analysis of multiple sources, accounting for direct and indirect emissions.

-The results for the Scenario 1 show that through increased global adoption of waste-to-energy from 2020-2050, 73 gigawatts of waste-to-energy plants can be installed globally, increasing the electricity generation market share for this technology from 0.54 percent to 1.1 percent.
+The results for Scenario 1 show that through increased global adoption of waste-to-energy from 2020 to 2050, 73 gigawatts of waste-to-energy plants can be installed globally, increasing the electricity generation market share for this technology from 0.54 percent to 1.1 percent.
 This will result in the avoided emissions of 2.0 gigatons of carbon dioxide-equivalent of greenhouse gases.
-The net cost compared to the Reference Scenario would be US$134.7 billion from 2020-50, and around US$96.7 billion of negative lifetime savings for waste-to-energy plants.
+The net cost compared with the Reference Scenario would be US$134.7 billion from 2020 to 2050, and around US$96.7 billion of negative lifetime savings for waste-to-energy plants.

 Due to integration with other waste management solutions covered in Project Drawdown, the solution adoption is lower in the Scenario 2 since more preferred solutions are increasingly adopted.
-Nevertheless due to the double counting methodology and the higher total addressable. market on the Scenario 2, it results on higher emission reductions over 2020-2050 of 3.0 gigatons of carbon dioxide-equivalent.
+Nevertheless due to the double counting methodology and the higher total addressable market in Scenario 2, it results on higher emission reductions over 2020–2050 of 3.0 gigatons of carbon dioxide-equivalent.

 While preferable to landfilling, waste-to-energy is seen as a bridge technology before other preferable waste management options become fully possible.